helloimalemur/MyQ_Garage/README.md

 # MyQ_Garage
 Monitors for presence of specified IP address, such as a cell phone, and opens MyQ Garage upon device connection.

+Personally used to automatically open garage when arriving home on motorcycle.

 Packaged for install on Arch using 'makepkg' on PKGBUILD.